-- Access must be gained to the "TRANTORQUE" bushing coupling at the end of the slide out gear motor. - 2.
-Using the factory supplied 1⁄2" drive 11⁄2" open end crows foot wrench and a user supplied 1⁄2" drive ratchet wrench, loosen the 11⁄2" nut.
+- 1. Access must be gained to the TRANS-TORQUE bushing coupling at the end of the slide out gear motor. - 2.
+Using a 1⁄2" drive 11⁄2" open end wrench and a 1⁄2" drive ratchet wrench, loosen the 11⁄2" nut.
 This will require approximately 11⁄2 turns.
 The nut is a standard right hand thread.
-After the initial release the nut will turn for a partial turn, then will release again as you turn the wrench.
+After the initial release, the nut will turn for a partial turn, then will release again as you turn the wrench.
 This second release is required to loosen the TRANS-TORQUE bushing from the shaft.